 Global networks of satellites have revolutionised our ability to access positioning information at the touch of a button.
 From smartphones to autonomous vehicles, positioning technologies deliver increased productivity, help improve community safety and establish a platform for future innovations, such as driverless vehicles.

-Improvements in precision navigation will enable innovation and efficiency across a range of scenarios: precision agriculture, transport, emergency management, mining, engineering and logistics.
+Further improvements in precision positioning through SBAS and NPI will enable innovation and efficiency across a range of scenarios: precision agriculture, transport, emergency management, mining, engineering and logistics.
 These technologies have the potential to generate upwards of $73 billion of value to Australia by 20301.

 Improving the accuracy of positioning

-The NPI Capability will take advantage of Australia's geographical location as one of few countries in the world with high visibility to six Global Navigation Satellite Systems (GNSS), including the United States' Global Positioning System (GPS), Russia's GLONASS, Japan's Quasi Zenith Satellite System (QZSS), the European Union's Galileo System, China's BeiDou Navigation Satellite System (BeiDou) and the Indian Regional Navigation Satellite System (IRNSS).
+Global navigation satellite technology enables land, sea and airborne users to determine their three dimensional position, velocity and time, twenty four hours a day in all weather conditions and anywhere in the world.
+Australia is taking advantage of our geographical location as one of few countries in the world with high visibility to six GNSS, including the United States' Global Positioning System (GPS), Russia's GLONASS, Japan's Quasi Zenith Satellite System (QZSS), the European Union's Galileo System, China's BeiDou Navigation Satellite System (BeiDou) and the Indian Regional Navigation Satellite System (IRNSS).
 Each system contains multiple satellites.

-Working together, these systems typically allow positioning to within 5-10 metre accuracy, but with the support from local ground infrastructure, accuracy is improved to better than 5 centimetres.
+These systems typically allow positioning to within 5-10 metre accuracy, but with the support from local ground infrastructure and SBAS, accuracy can be improved to within 3 centimetres in areas with mobile phone coverage and 10 centimetres everywhere else.
 Precise positioning at this level opens a range of new and innovative applications, including major productivity improvements for agriculture, mining, engineering, logistics, transportation and location-based services.

 - National Positioning Infrastructure

 - Value to the Nation: Providing Fundamental Geographic Information